cblck/cmake_template/README.md

 This project gets you started with a simple game using [FTXUI](https://github.com/ArthurSonzogni/FTXUI).

-## Getting Started

-### Using this GitHub template
-1. Click the green `Use this template` button near the top of this page.
-1. Fill in a repository name and short description.
-1. Click 'Create repository from template'.
-1. Please wait until the cleanup workflow has finished setting up your project and committed the changes.
-1. Clone the project: `git clone https://github.com/<user>/<your_new_repo>.git`
-1. Get to work!

 ## More Details
  * [Initial Environment Setup](README_dependencies.md)
  * [Building Details](README_building.md)